malloc-nbytes/camelCase_to_snake/README.md

 Before dealing with a file, it will ask what to do, namely: `Replace all? (y)es / (n)o / (c)ustom`.
 If `y` is entered, it will *de-camel-ify* the file, immediately proceeding to the next.
 If `n` is entered, that file will be skipped.
-If `c` is entered, you will be taken into a mode where you choose which variables should be changed by highlighting them and showing the current line (*fancy*).
+If `c` is entered, you will be taken into a mode where you choose which identifiers should be changed by highlighting them and showing the current line (*fancy*).
 When in this custom mode, more options will appear: `Replace? (y)es / (n)o / ! [replace rest]`.
 The first two options are self-explanatory, but the third option `!` will go ahead and kill the rest of the camels in the file (including the current selection).